The basic locus of ramified unitary Shimura varieties of signature $(n-1,1)$ at maximal vertex level: Deligne--Lusztig varieties

-The following result can be proved by essentially the same way as Theorem \ref{thm:symplectic main} and we will not repeat it here.
-We also refer the readers to \cite{HZBasic} for a group theoretic approach. \begin{theorem} Let $\tth':=\ttn-\tth$ and $\ttt':=\ttn-\ttt$, where $\ttn=\lfloor n/2\rfloor$ and $\tth=h/2$ and $\ttt=t/2$.
+The following result can be proved in essentially the same way as Theorem \ref{thm:symplectic main}, and we will not repeat it here (the case $h=n$ is a bit different and is treated in detail in \cite{HP2}).
+We also refer the readers to \cite{HZBasic} for a group-theoretic approach. \begin{theorem} Let $\tth':=\ttn-\tth$ and $\ttt':=\ttn-\ttt$, where $\ttn=\lfloor n/2\rfloor$ and $\tth=h/2$ and $\ttt=t/2$.
 We have the following stratification:

-such that for each $0\leq \tts \leq \tth'\leq \ttr\leq \ttt'$, we have the following closure relations:
+such that for each $0\leq \tts <\tth'\leq \ttr\leq \ttt'$, we have the following closure relations: